|

 relax before moving on.
 I was still being nagged by that tiny pea

-sized blister on the back of my Achilles tendon.
-I decided to pop
+sized blister on the back of my Achilles tendon that started just

-the blister, which was located right under the collar of my boot
+right under the collar of my boot and continued to be aggravated

-and continued to be aggravated by the boot top on every step.
-I
+by the boot top on every step.
+I don't really know what it was,

-don't really know what it was, a bug or spider bite maybe, but the
+a bug or spider bite maybe, but the puss that came out of that little

-most foul smelling odor that I had smelled in a long time - even
+smelled in a long time - even worse than "The Trailwalker."

-gone, the boot did not seem to touch as much and I now felt relief.
+Now that the blister was gone, the boot did not seem to touch as

 While at the Zealand Falls Hut, I met Bruce's wife and his other

-an old railroad bed beside Whitewall Brook.
+old railroad bed beside Whitewall Brook.
 I stopped in at Ethan

 Pond Shelter to check it out and read the register.
 The Shelter